aileot/emission.nvim/README.md

 rewritten in Fennel with [antifennel](https://git.sr.ht/~technomancy/antifennel).

+## Features

-Highlight added/removed texts in current buffer as well as undo/redo.
+- Highlights for added/removed texts in current buffer.
+- Free from keymap conflicts.

-Unlike `highlight-undo.nvim` does, `emission.nvim` does NOT distinguish `undo`/`redo`, but only `added`/`removed`.
+NOTE: Unlike `highlight-undo.nvim` does, `emission.nvim` does NOT distinguish `undo`/`redo`, but only `added`/`removed`.

-_However, **no need** to worry about keymap conflicts anymore for the highlighting features!_

 ## Demo